spoonapps/docs/reference/spoonscript/env.md

 env <name>=<value>
 ```

-This environment variable will be persisted to the output image from the `build` command.
+This environment variable will be persisted to the output image by the `build` command.

 Only one environment variable can be added per `env` instruction.
 To add multiple environment variables to the working container, use multiple `env` instructions.
 Well known system paths like `C:\Windows\System32` will be replaced by a variable that will be converted at runtime to the appropriate path for the execution environment.